 - Keeping clear detailed up to date written records of concerns about children and young people.
-This includes a chronology; - Ensuring all records are kept secure and in a locked location; - Ensuring records are passed on to the receiving school if a child or young person transfers.
-In line with current local authority guidance; - Ensuring all records are clear, factual and jargon free.

-At St Neot School as files are kept in a locked cabinet in the headteacher's office.
+This includes a chronology. - Ensuring all records are kept secure and in a locked location. - Ensuring records are passed on to the receiving school if a child or young person transfers.
+In line with current local authority guidance. - Ensuring all records are clear, factual and jargon free. - At St Neot School records are handed over in person if at all possible.
+If not, then recorded delivery is used and a record sheet signed, copied and returned.